 Have you changed jobs in the last two years?
 If you don’t have a solid 2-year history at your current job, your lender may ask for additional documentation, such as an explanation for why you changed jobs, an employment contract that states your compensation, and/or a letter verifying your position from your employer.

+So long as you are able to provide the necessary paperwork, most job changes won’t adversely affect your mortgage application.
 In particular, if you’re salaried and moving up within your industry or if you have a history of employment with a similar pay structure in the same industry, you shouldn’t come across any issues in this respect.

 Switching jobs can get tricky if it involves a change in your pay structure or less predictable sources of income.
 Since employers award commission, overtime, and bonuses differently, it’s more difficult for lenders to assess these types of income at a new job without 2 years of history.
 The same can go for part-time employment—since we can’t necessarily predict how many hours you will work each week on the new job, it’s harder for us to accurately calculate your overall income.
 Like I mentioned above, all this means is that we may ask for additional documentation or need to take a more conservative approach in calculating your income.

 Did you know?
 Signing bonuses are not considered loan-eligible income, but they can be used towards your down payment or closing costs.